Executive Director: Jay Allison

 Associate Director: Viki Merrick

 Viki is an independent radio producer and editor.
 She began as a radio stringer for ABC News in Rome, Italy, while working as a location/production manager for film documentaries.
 Since the founding of Atlantic Public Media in 1995, she has been producing essays and features for national broadcast on NPR and for the Cape and Island public radio stations.
 Viki is an editor for Transom, and a collaborator on four Peabody Award-winning series, Lost & Found Sound and The Sonic Memorial Project, Transom.org and The Moth Radio Hour.
-She was the Senior Editor on the NPR series This I Believe and is currently helping to produce The Moth Radio Hour.
+She was the Senior Editor on the NPR series This I Believe and currently produces The Moth Radio Hour with Jay Allison.

 Producer: Samantha Broun